Overview

 An example from the pose challenge added in 2023.

-The team with the top performing submission will be invited to give short talks during the workshop and will receive a financial award of $500 and an OAK—D camera (We thank the National Science Foundation, US Department of Transportation's Inclusive Design Challenge and Intel for their support for these awards)
+The team with the top-performing submission will be invited to give short talks during the workshop and will receive a financial award of $500 for first place and $300 for second place (We thank the National Science Foundation, US Department of Transportation's Inclusive Design Challenge, Special Interest Group on Accessible Computing, and Intel for their support for these awards).

 Call for Papers